flotiq/flotiq-docs/docs/API/content-type/creating-co.md

         ```

 ???
-"Example of object containing all property types"
+"Example of an object containing all property types"

     This exmple represents object for Content Type with every type of property, described [here](/API/content-type/creating-ctd/#example-with-every-type-of-field)